 Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

-Postenvironmentalism is an emerging field that offers thought-provoking insights into considering the built environment as part of nature (Certonma, 2016; Vogel, 2015).
-Central to postenvironmentalist theories is the notion of responsibility toward nature, especially in light of the sociotechnical construction that is now ever present.
-However, to understand the role of the built environment in nature we must consider how social values are attached to and coproducing nature.
+Postenvironmntalism is an emerging field that offers thought-provoking insights into considering the built environment as part of nature (Certonma, 2016; Vogel, 2015).
+Central to postenvironmentalist theories is the notion of responsibility toward nature, especially in light of the sociotechnical construction that is now ever-present.
+However, to understand the role of the built environment in nature, we must consider how social values are attached to and coproducing nature.
 Whilst postenvironmentalism makes welcome advances in the areas of valuation analysis, with research into technologies as coproducers of nature (ibid.), the end of nature as an external biosphere to us (McKibben, 1989), and recognizing built environments (Vogel, 2015), in the current writings, valuation ideas are often in an abstract form.
-Drawing upon valuation studies, we make use of the notion of dis/assembly as a means to connect the theoretical in an empirical context (Greeson et al., in press).
-Through these connections we aim to activate responsibility, as outlined in postenvironmentalist debates.
+Drawing upon valuation studies, we make use of the notion of dis/assembly as a means to connect the theoretical in an empirical context (Greeson et al., 2020).
+Through these connections, we aim to activate responsibility, as outlined in postenvironmentalist debates.
 To do this, we explore some of Apple Inc.’s (henceforth, Apple) latest innovations – Liam and Daisy, two recycling robots introduced as part of Apple’s ‘Renew’ and the ‘Rethinking Materials’ programmes, respectively, and the company’s attempt to take responsibility for societal and environmental degradation.
-These programmes can also be seen as attempts to enact a circular economy (Gregson et al., 2015) in a bid to address challenges associated with discarding electronic waste (or e-waste), which is a complex, fast growing global stream (Baldé et al., 2015).
+These programmes can also be seen as attempts to enact a circular economy (Gregson et al., 2015) in a bid to address challenges associated with discarding electronic waste (or e-waste), which is a complex, fast-growing global stream (Baldé et al., 2015).

-In this article we address the following research questions: how does the focus on dis/assembling values contribute to postenvironmentalism?, and how do the robots Liam and Daisy enact the value of responsibility?
-We draw on concepts in postenvironmentalism (Certoma, 2016; Vogel, 2015) and suggest extending the discussions through the pragmatic perspective of valuation studies (Dewey, 1939; Dussauge, et al., 2015; Greeson et al., in press; Lamont, 2012).
+In this article, we address the following research questions: how does the focus on dis/assembling values contribute to postenvironmentalism?, and how do the robots Liam and Daisy enact the value of responsibility?
+We draw on concepts in postenvironmentalism (Certoma, 2016; Vogel, 2015) and suggest extending the discussions through the pragmatic perspective of valuation studies (Dewey, 1939; Dussauge, et al., 2015; Greeson et al., 2020; Lamont, 2012).
 We aim to show that there are competing value systems being enacted around the notion of responsible recycling.
 Liam and Daisy’s thinking is good at hiding alternative forms of organizing.
 Apple’s robots deactivate certain modes of responsibility; Liam and Daisy dis/assemble values by utilizing high-tech recycling procedures that render alternative setups and actors redundant.
 Studying Liam and Daisy helps us understand how a particular form of responsibility is organized.
-Based on our research of the global recycling economy of electronic waste, in the UK, Germany, India and Ghana, we are also able to show how specific this valuation really is.
-Our article then, is a critical assessment of the way in which waste is being appreciated or prevented from being valued in a multitude of ways.
+Based on our research of the global recycling economy of electronic waste, in the UK, Germany, India and Ghana, we can show how specific this valuation really is.
+Our article, then, is a critical assessment of how waste is being appreciated or prevented from being valued in a multitude of ways.
 We argue that reconceptualizing postenvironmentalism enables us to activate the production of responsibility as a value in empirical contexts.
 We thus discuss limits to a technocratic approach to e-waste and aim to move beyond a demystification that is prominent in contemporary e-waste reflections.
 This helps us discuss the complexities and ambiguities of the recycling reality.

 We begin by engaging with a postenvironmentalist theoretical framework more thoroughly and sharpen its conceptual lenses with the help of valuation studies.
 Afterwards, we introduce our collaboration and methodologies to study Apple’s robots and our empirical contexts.
 Moving forward, we map the introduction of Liam and Daisy as a means of organizing the themes that emerged from our research, before concluding with a discussion on the activation of responsibility.